skip405/generator-posw/README.md

 ## Getting Started

-Depending on your setup, you may beed to run the commands with ``sudo``.
+Depending on your setup, you may need to run the commands with ``sudo``.

 First you need to install Yeoman: